vorce/lagun/README.md

 ## TODO / Explore

 - Add support for remaining parameter types: formData
-- Remove hardcoded host and basePath for requests :-1:
 - Show schema types for body parameters (ugh)
 - Show response model for http responses
 - Some tests would be fun and useful